shieldworks/aegis-web/docs/configuration.md

 Kubernetes `Secret`; the master key will reside soley in the memory of **Aegis Safe**.

-This approach gives a tighter control over the threat boundary of **Aegis Safe**, and it’s considerably more secure than storing the master key as a Kubernetes `Secret`.
-However, it also means that you’ll be responsible for securing the master key yourself.
-That’s why it’s not enabled by default.
+The control offered by this approach regarding the threat boundary of **Aegis Safe** provides enhanced security compared to the default behavior where the master key is randomly-generated in a cryptographically secure way and stored in a Kubernetes `Secret` (*which is still **pretty secure**, especially if you encrypt your `etcd` and establish a tight RBAC over the Kubernetes `Secret` that stores the master key*).

+That being said, in manual input mode, all the cryptographic material will be kept in memory, and no Kubernetes `Secret`s will be harmed (*which is even more secure*).

+However, this approach does place the onus of securing the master key on you.

+Yet, don’t worry, storing the master key can be easily handled depending on your
+infrastructure: With the right setup, managing the master key is just another cog in the machinery of your security measures, not an additional burden.

+That’s why, although it’s not enabled by default, adopting this measure could be an additional step in bolstering your system’s security.

-When set to `"true"`, **Aegis Safe** will not respond to API requests until a a master key is provided.
+Also note that when this variable is set to `"true"`, **Aegis Safe** will **not** respond to API requests until a master key is provided, using **Aegis Sentinel**.

 ### AEGIS_SAFE_SECRET_NAME_PREFIX